Phone: 0114 273 8951

 Kate graduated from the University of Manchester in 2012 with an LLB Law (Hons) degree.
 In 2013, she completed the BPTC at Manchester Metropolitan University with a “very competent”.
 Kate was called to the Bar at Lincoln’s Inn in October 2013.

 Kate returned to the University of Manchester in 2013 to complete an LLM in Healthcare Ethics and Law, where she achieved a Distinction.

 Family - Children

 Kate has experience of representing claimants and defendants at civil applications, Infant Settlement Hearings, MOJ Stage 3 hearings and Small Claims where liability and/or quantum is in dispute.
-Kate is also frequently instructed to advise on quantum in personal injury cases involving children and protected parties.
+Kate regularly appears in case involving disputes over credit hire.